SUPERVISOR, CLIENT SERVICES - RCMP

 - The ability to obtain and maintain an acceptable criminal record check.

-- The ability to obtain and maintain successful RCMP security clearance.
+- The ability to obtain and maintain a RCMP Enhanced Reliability Status security clearance.

 - The ability to obtain and maintain successful Commissioner of Oaths designation.